 - harmonizing and tightening sanctions in all Member States

-When is the NIS2 Directive expected to come into force?
+When will the NIS2 Directive come into force?

 NIS2: strengthening the role of the CISO